MohsinTabraiz/news-feed/README.md

 - ElasticSearch, as instead of making direct calls to the external APIs, I cached the data fetched from the APIs into databases, just to show case data handling, manipulation, use of cron jobs etc...
 So I was really hoping to implement ElasticSearch to make the searching of the data even easier.
 - More better error handling.
 I could not implement proper error handling, exceptions with proper messages and details being thrown and handled.
 As I feel they are one of the most important aspects.
 - More Unit and Feature tests
+- More types restrictions using Static Analysis tools like PHPStan